Email best practices

 Make sure that you’re keeping true to your brand identity and think about your audience.
 Using specific colors based on your demographic and seasonal themes, you can improve your results and ultimately ROI.

-How: Consider your demographic: Is this a serious professional newsletter for investors?
-In this case, create a neutral pallet that occasionally uses the brand colors from your logo for CTAs, call outs, and links.
-You can also use relevant colors to match the season, like crimson red for Christmas and brown for fall.
+Consider your demographic to choose your color scheme and use relevant colors to match certain seasons, like crimson red for Christmas and brown for fall.
 Finally, ensure your colors have good contrast with a dark background.

 Use images wisely

 Images and other visual elements optically enhance the newsletter.
-But beware!
-Too many graphical elements can negatively impact your deliverability, as this is a favored tactic of spammers.
-ISPs know this well and often block emails containing large images.
+But beware – image-heavy emails can negatively impact your deliverability.
+Internet service providers (ISPs) know this well and often block emails containing large images.
 So always aim for a healthy 60:40 balance between text and graphics.

 Remember to add alt tags to the images and scale them down to the size you want.
-Bear in mind that some email clients block images so that subscribers will just see a large white area.
+Always consider accessibility best practices and bear in mind that some email clients block images so that subscribers will just see a large white area.
 By adding alt tags, they’ll at least get an idea of what they should be looking at.

-How: Think about the placement of your CTAs and always have your main CTA above the fold (the page you can see without scrolling).
-Also, make sure it has relevant text.
-For example, you may find emails sent to a certain demographic prefer ‘Purchase Now’ to ‘Buy Now’.
-Research, A/B test, and compare your campaigns to improve your CTA.
+Think about the placement of your CTAs and always have your main CTA above the fold (the page you can see without scrolling).
+Research, A/B test, and compare your campaigns to improve the text used in your CTAs to increase your click-through rate.

 Ensure your newsletter is responsive

-In an increasingly mobile world, your content and entire funnel must be optimized for mobile devices in order to get the most out of your mobile audience.
+In an increasingly mobile world, your content and entire funnel must be optimized for mobile devices.
 Studies have found that at least 41% of emails are opened on mobile first.
 In other words, if you haven’t already optimized your newsletters to mobile devices, now is a good time to do it.

 Mailjet’s responsive email rendering across devices.